 getting here and getting around

 Amtrak's Empire Builder train service carries passengers through the northern section of Montana's Glacier Country and is a relaxing way to see the stunning terrain.
-Amtrak operates daily from Seattle and Portland, as well as Minneapolis and Chicago, making stops in Browning, Cut Bank, East Glacier, Essex, West Glacier, Whitefish and Libby.
+Amtrak operates daily from Seattle and Portland, as well as Minneapolis and Chicago, making stops in Browning, Cut Bank, East Glacier, West Glacier, Whitefish and Libby.

 Hop aboard, sit back and enjoy the view as you rumble past Glacier National Park, through the Rocky Mountains and across golden prairies.